AaronV-T/AutoBiographer/README.md

  - Changing reputation level with a faction.
  - Dieing (including which unit killed you and their level).
  - Entering a zone or subzone you have never before entered.
- - Joining a battleground, losing a battleground, or winning a battleground.
+ - Joining, losing, or winning an arena or battleground.
  - Joining a guild, leaving a guild, or changing rank in a guild.
  - Killing a boss.
  - Killing a unit you have never before killed.